vincentsels/ecorendum/src/assets/md/en/help-co2-target-kt.md

 ## Some header

-This would display in detail how this target was defined, including charts, [links](www.somelink.be) etc.
+This would display in detail how this target was defined, including charts, [links](https://www.somelink.be) etc.

-## Another header
+We can use <small>html tags</small>.

-> Maybe with a quote here.
+We can even include <help-widget text="widgets as elements" tooltip-text="This is some explanatory text"></help-widget>

-And an image:
+### Some image

 ![Some image](https://i.ibb.co/X5M7Fc4/transportation-640.jpg)